BMW 530e hybrid reliability & safety rating

-This can even be further to Driving Assistant Plus, which adds active cruise control and autonomous emergency braking that senses pedestrians and bikes as well as cars.
+This can be bolstered even further with Driving Assistant Plus, which adds active cruise control and autonomous emergency braking that senses pedestrians and bikes as well as cars.
 A tyre-inflation kit is standard on the 530e, while run-flat tyres are optional, but there's no space-saver wheel available.

 In This Review